Practice Area

 Disputes the firm handles

-- Contract disputes — breach of contract, enforcement, and defense for both businesses and individuals.
+- Contract disputes — breach of contract, enforcement, and defense for both businesses and individuals; see also contracts and construction law for the drafting side.

-- Property and boundary disputes — easements, access, encroachments, adverse possession, and quiet-title actions, supported by the firm’s title experience.
+- Property and boundary disputes — easements, access, encroachments, adverse possession, and quiet-title actions, supported by the firm’s title and real estate experience.

 - Business disputes — disagreements among owners, partnership and operating-agreement disputes, and dissolution.